theobori-cafe/theobori.cafe/posts/nix.md

 <center>
     <img src="/nix_logo.svg" width="40%">
 </center>
-&nbsp;

 Here I share some notes and other things I've learned about Nix that I find interesting.
 The content of this post is mainly about me learning Nix, it's not about understanding the whole tool and language.

 Also, it's important to note that I use Nix as a non-NixOS user.
-&nbsp;

 ## What is Nix?

 Nix is actually several things!
 It's a cross platform package manager.
 It would be a little more accurate to say that it's a deployment tool used as a package manager.

 And it's also a purely functional programming language, dynamically typed and lazily evaluated.
-&nbsp;

 ## Learning the programming language

 I started by learning the basics of the language and then went on to explore it in a bit more depth.
-&nbsp;

 ### The basics